chide-marama/marama-editor/README.md

 ## Documentation

 It is recommended before you start development to read the technical design document that is provided in the source.

-[TODO: describe how to build technical design document]

 ## Building a .jar